About Elliott Bouillion

 Over the past decade, Elliott created a dynamic and unique business model for RES, helping pioneer the emerging environmental mitigation industry.
 During Elliott’s tenure as CEO, RES grew from a small firm based in Louisiana to a national restoration provider with nearly 500 employees.
 Elliott is proud to have assembled a team of professionals known for responsible environmental stewardship in all aspects of ecological solution delivery.

 Elliott earned a Bachelor of Science degree in Electrical and Computer Engineering from the University of Louisiana at Lafayette in 1979.

-Following his first successful entrepreneurial effort, Bouillion joined Landmark Graphics Corporation, culminating his twelve-year tenure in the role of corporate Vice President and General Manager, where he managed various technology and service divisions in Houston and London.
+Following his first successful entrepreneurial effort, Bouillion joined Landmark Graphics Corporation, culminating his 12-year tenure in the role of corporate Vice President and General Manager, where he managed various technology and service divisions in Houston and London.
 Landmark completed an IPO and was acquired by Halliburton in July 1996.

-Elliott has been both an active angel investor and an active participant on the board of directors of several growth companies including FRx Software (acquired by Microsoft), Ischemia Corporation (acquired by Inverness Medical Innovations), Object Reservoir (acquired by Halliburton) and Anark Corporation.
+Elliott has been both an active angel investor and an active participant on the board of directors of several growth companies, including FRx Software (acquired by Microsoft), Ischemia Corporation (acquired by Inverness Medical Innovations), Object Reservoir (acquired by Halliburton) and Anark Corporation.

 As a private equity investor, Elliott was a general partner with Murphree Venture Partners.
 He was a founding sponsor and board member of the Houston Technology Council Energy Incubation and Acceleration Program.
 He served as a board member of the Houston Private Equity Association (HPEA), where he is a Past President.